 Since it is common to eat more than one kind of empanadas as part of the same meal, the cue to differentiate them from the outside is the folding technique (repulgue).
 Also, different marks work.

 I will show how to make the repulgue.
 The easiest way to get it right for a beginner is to use a fork to pressure the border and close them.
-Some people like using an empanada maker.
+Some people like using an empanada maker (affiliate link).

 Please let us know which is your favorite and the type of empanadas you find in your region!Jump to Recipe